- South Africa's FSCA is the strongest retail forex regulator in Africa — always verify your broker holds an active FSCA licence

 How to Decide#

-- Beginners — XM's $5 entry, $30 no-deposit bonus, and micro lots let you start with minimal risk.
+- Beginners — XM's $5 entry, welcome deposit bonus, and micro lots support smaller position sizing while you build experience.
 See XM minimum deposit and withdrawal.

 - FSCA priority — HFM, Exness, and FXTM hold FSCA licences, giving you direct local regulatory recourse.